damianjoakes/querust/docs/src/notes.md

                  ACID-compliance becomes reliant on the external database.

 2. `Database` - The next step in the data chain.
 Databases are definitions for objects that implement `Codec`.
-                The `Database`'s job is to handle data storage, manage tables, act as an _"encoder"_ for `Codec`s (by encoding them into their bytes, and decoding them from their bytes), etc.
+                The `Database`'s job is to manage tables and act as an _"encoder"_ for `Codec`s (by encoding them into their bytes, and decoding them from their bytes), etc.